 Given Turnabout Storm's episodic format, anyone hooked in with the mystery and/or the unusual crossover might be tempted to watch all of it in one go.
 If that's the case, you might want to stack up on snacks: Part 1 clocks at 30+ minutes, which is already relatively long, and all following episodes nonchalantly break the 1 hour mark.
 Case and point: The conclusion had to be split into two episodes to keep it from being too long, yet still the final episode manages to be 2+ hours long.

-At over 1.3 million words as of November 2013, it's recommended to take your time reading Diaries Of A Madman.
+At over 1.6 million words as of June 2014, it's recommended to take your time reading Diaries of a Madman.
 Depending on how fast you read and how much time you have, readers have reported it taking anywhere from several days to weeks of reading to catch up.

 Leeloo in The Fifth Element when she is learning about Earth for the first time on the computer.
 She's supposedly going in alphabetical order, which is why we get a Break the Cutie moment towards the end when she gets to W (for war).
 The movie seemed to present her selections as fairly random.
 A contrived setup for sure, but it makes more sense than if she just skipped some entries.